MindSea/ShakyTweaksAndroid/README.md

 # Shaky Tweaks Android

 A small Kotlin library to provide dynamic configurations on test builds.
-The App configuration can be updated on the fly with Shaky Tweaks.
+The App's configuration can be updated on the fly with Shaky Tweaks.

 Usage